akka/akka/akka-docs/src/main/paradox/typed.md

 We use this here to send the `Greet` command to the Actor and when the reply comes back we will print it out and tell the actor system to shut down.
-Once that is done as well we print the `"system terminated"` messages and the program ends.

 @@@ div {.group-scala}